nithyashree1026-create/gas-sensor-mq-air-quality-iot/README.md

 Integration with cloud platforms and AI-based analytics can enable predictive safety systems and real-time air quality monitoring.
 ## ✨ Conclusion
 MQ gas sensors are essential components for safety and environmental monitoring.
 When combined with ESP32, they enable smart, connected, and real-time gas detection systems.
+## 📚 Learning Note
+This repository is part of my daily learning journey in Embedded Systems and IoT.
+I am exploring concepts step by step and documenting my understanding.